Heiko-san/Brixx/Hardware/InfraredReceiver/README.md

 The circuit should work for any other IR receiver aswell, just watch out for the pinout since it may differ, you should have a look into the datasheet if in doubt.

+## Test your circuit

+To check if your cicuit is working use the small sketch `IR_circuit_test.ino` in this folder.
+Connect your circuit to the Arduino, upload the sketch and aim your LEGO Power Functions remote control to the receiver.
+When making any inputs on the remote control, the Arduino's LED on `pin13` should start flashing rather fast.